Formula Feeding Guide and FAQs

 Hypoallergenic formula.
 If your baby is diagnosed with an allergy to cow’s milk, your doctor can prescribe a special infant formula with fully hydrolysed (broken down) proteins.

 Goat’s milk formula.
-This is produced to the same nutritional standards as cow’s milk formula, but from goat’s milk.
-It can’t be used as an alternative for babies with a cow’s milk allergy though, because the proteins found in goat’s milk are very similar to cow’s milk protein.
+This is produced to the same nutritional standards as cow’s milk formula but from goat’s milk.
+It can’t be used as an alternative for babies with a cow’s milk intolerance because the proteins found in goat’s milk are very similar to cow’s milk protein.

 Formulas for babies older than 6 months.
 These include ‘follow on’ formula, ‘good night milk’ and ‘growing up’ or ‘toddler milk’ (for babies older than 1 year).
 Experts usually advise sticking to first infant formula until your little one is fully weaned, so it’s best to ask your health visitor or doctor for personalised advice before trying out any new type of formula marketed for older babies or toddlers.

-Your newborn baby only needs small amounts of formula in the first few days – after all, his or her tummy is still very small, but it’s growing all the time.
+Your newborn baby only needs small amounts of formula in the first few days – after all, their tummy is still very small, but it’s growing all the time.

 From after the first week until around 6 months old (when your baby starts weaning), your little one may need around 150 to 200 millilitres of formula milk a day for every kilogram of body weight.

-So, for example, a 1-month-old baby weighing around 4 kilograms might need between around 600 and 800 millilitres of formula a day, spread over several feeds.
-Here are some more examples of how much formula your baby may need per day based on different bodyweights:
+So, for example, a 1-month-old baby weighing around 4 kilograms might need between 600 and 800 millilitres of formula a day, spread over several feeds.
+Check out our baby formula feeding chart (based on NHS recommendations) for a general guide on how much formula to feed your infant each day, depending on their body weight:

 Approximate Quantities of Formula Depending on Body Weight | |||||